niryeffet/perlloop/README.md

-# Event driven / asynchronous using Perl
+# Event driven / asynchronous I/O using Perl

-Using these tools one can easily
+Using these tools one can easily:
 * react to: IR, log lines (tail -F), external devices, ETC. events
 * write CLI to control the program and devices
 * write simple RESTful API
 * route data to listeners and log files
-* not worry about disconnects (it will auto-reconnect)
+* not worry about disconnects (it will auto-reconnect) Also benefits from:
+* asynchronous writes (auto-buffering and event based writing)
+* setTimeout and setInterval (javascript style)

 ### Requirements:
 Linux.
 On Ubuntu, install liblinux-fd-perl: